 Course Name : Gjuhe e Huaj Juridike I

 Course Code Course Type Regular Semester Lecture (hours/we ek) Seminar (hours/we ek) Lab. (hours/we ek) Credits ECTS

 LAW 103 N/A Fall 3.00 0.00 0.00 3.00 5.00

-,

 Lecturer Gentjan Skara, PhD

-Assistant Ermira Shkreta, Msc
+Assistant Fatjona Hyseni, Msc

 Course language Albanian

 Course level Program i Integruar

 Description Legal English I aims to give the student an overview of legal systems, law, sources of law and constitutional institutions using all legal terminology.
 Through this course students will be introduced to the language used and will have the opportunity to discuss the most important topics in law.
 The course also deals with the way of legal writing (memos), legal correspondence, analysis of various legal issues, their citation and summary of issues in English.

-Objectives Upon completion of this course, students will be able to communicate freely in English about legal topics.
-Despite the differences between the different legal systems (civil law and common law), the knowledge of the terminology is inseparable for all jurists.
-Therefore the purpose of this course is to know and use English terminology.
+Objectives The course aims to improve the English language skills within a legal context.
+Students learn to read and understand legal texts such as articles and legal correspondence.
+Also, they will practise their writing skills by writing a summary, case brief or essay.

-Core Concepts 1.
+Cc ore Concepts 1.
 Legal system 2.
 Common Law 3.
 Civil Law 4.
 Source of law 5.
 Criminal Law 6.
 Criminal Procedure 7.
 Civil Law 8.
 Civil Procedure 9.
 Court 10.
 Arbitration 11.
 Lawyer 12.
 Prosecutor 13.
 Legal Memo

-Course Outlin ie
+Course Outlin ne

-Week Topic
+Week Торіс

 1 Introduction t o the course

-2 systems of th Law' System, similiarity, as them.
-The cou a corpus of ci rediscovered in medieval U System can b In this lecture and the differ Professional E International Common Law' and 'Civil Law' systems: Sources and characteristics The two major legal ms of the western world are the Civil System, relevant in Western Europe, and the 'Common System, relevant in the Anglo-Saxon countries.
-These two major legal traditions have arity, as both are products of Western culture, but considerable differences exist between The courts in the civil system are profoundly influenced by Roman law, and in particular by bus of civil law known as the "Corpus iuris civilis".
-This theory of the civil system was covered around the end of the eleventh century and became the basis for the study of Law dieval Universities, beginning in Bologna and then spreading throughout Europe.
-The Civil m can be divided into two subgroups, the Franco-Italian Systems and the German Systems.
-Is lecture students will be introduced to the English legal terminology of these two systems are difference between these two systems.
+2 systems of the Law' System, similiarity, as them.
+The could a corpus of circediscovered in medieval U System can be In this lecture and the differ Professional E International Common Law' and 'Civil Law' systems: Sources and characteristics The two major legal tems of the western world are the Civil System, relevant in Western Europe, and the 'Common or' System, relevant in the Anglo-Saxon countries.
+These two major legal traditions have iliarity, as both are products of Western culture, but considerable differences exist between m.
+The courts in the civil system are profoundly influenced by Roman law, and in particular by propus of civil law known as the "Corpus iuris civilis".
+This theory of the civil system was inscovered around the end of the eleventh century and became the basis for the study of Law needieval Universities, beginning in Bologna and then spreading throughout Europe.
+The Civil tem can be divided into two subgroups, the Franco-Italian Systems and the German Systems.
+This lecture students will be introduced to the English legal terminology of these two systems.
+The difference between these two systems.
 Relevant literature: 1.
-Eric Glendinning, assional English in Use law (Cambridge University Press 2006) 8-9.
-2. Amy Krois-Lindner, mational Legal English Student's Book with Audio CDs: A Course for Classroom or Self-Study Cambridge University Press 2006) 8-9.
+Eric Glendinning, fessional English in Use law (Cambridge University Press 2006) 8-9.
+2. Amy Krois-Lindner, ernational Legal English Student's Book with Audio CDs: A Course for Classroom or Self-Study (Cambridge University Press 2006) 8-9.

-3 rules created relations with for those who sources of lav and 'civil law' Professional E law One of the main elements of the state lies in the possibility of preparing binding ed to maintain and discipline the state itself; its relations with other states, the state's ith citizens and the relations of citizens between them.
-These binding rules for all, and tho issue them, constitute the sources of a state's right.
-During the lecture, the law and their hierarchy will be treated in English legal terminology.
-The 'common law' aw' systems will be considered as a reference.
+3 rules created relations with for those who sources of law and 'civil law' Professional E curces of law One of the main elements of the state lies in the possibility of preparing binding les created to maintain and discipline the state itself; its relations with other states, the state's lations with citizens and the relations of citizens between them.
+These binding rules for all, and rethose who issue them, constitute the sources of a state's right.
+During the lecture, the urces of law and their hierarchy will be treated in English legal terminology.
+The 'common law' d'civil law' systems will be considered as a reference.
 Relevant literature: 1.
-Eric Glendinning, al English in Use law (Cambridge University Press 2006) 10-13.
-2. Rawdon Wyatt, English Vocabulary for Law (A&C Black 2006) 1.
+Eric Glendinning, ofessional English in Use law (Cambridge University Press 2006) 10-13.
+2. Rawdon Wyatt, leck your English Vocabulary for Law (A&C Black 2006) 1.